ill-cam/wearables/CodeBook.md

 ###############################################################

-The "tidy_summary.csv"" file
+The "tidy_summary.txt"" file

 Size is 53.4 KB

 The data table has 35 rows and 81 columns.

-This table takes the data in the "combined.csv" file and summarizes the average value of each measure by subject and activity.
+This table takes the data in the "combined.txt" file and summarizes the average value of each measure by subject and activity.

 There are 35 rows because there are 35 unique combinations of a subject and activity.